72services/qlrm/README.md

 ### But what about JPA 2.1 and the ConstructorResult?
 Read more: https://github.com/simasch/qlrm/blob/master/ConstructorResult.md

-### QLRM 1.6.0
+### QLRM 1.6.0 New Features
-The mapper supports multiple constructors and the schema can be defined for code generation.
+- Support for multiple constructors
+- Definition of schema for code generation
 Thanks to Stefan Heimberg https://github.com/StefanHeimberg and Nicola Mazarese https://github.com/nicolaMaza for their contribution!

 ##Maven Dependency